 With the coordination help of Carolina BBQ Festival and Lewis Donald, we welcomed eight pitmasters to the Low and Slow Barbecue Show’s road studio set-up in the Ford Building.
 Each pitmaster was generous with their time, conversation, and willingness to share a little slice of what makes their barbecue experience – and the festival – so special.

 So from the start of the summer right up to the July 4th Barbecue Blowout and beyond, the Low and Slow Barbecue Show Pitmaster Series will give you a glimpse into the Carolina barbecue business and the people behind it.
 Episode 1 guests are revealed earlier in the blog.
-Here’s a look at the other pitmasters already participating in the series.
+Here’s a look at the other pitmasters already participating in the series – click the links to hear their stories.
 Conversations with other pitmasters are in the works.

 - Ken and Jess Hess – County Smoak, Lynchburg, Va.